cozycole/snippetbox/notes.md

 Note that the header SameSite=Lax makes it so GET requests can go through with session cookies (meaning that if someone got sent a link to the site within an email, when they follow the link they remain logged in).

 SameSite=Strict blocks all cookies for cross origin requests, so the initial Get request they would not be logged in.

+# Optional Go Features

+## Embedded files

+You can embed external files into the binary executable itself to make it self-contained